Lot size: 2.2 acres

 Contractor: John Hummel and Associates

 Connected farms aggregated over time, interconnecting multiple buildings with distinct uses.
 The architectural style of the house was applied to subsequent buildings to unify the assembly, but partitions within provided the necessary separation between uses: house to kitchen, kitchen to shop, and shop to barn for instance.
 One volume was often offset or rotated from the next to provide greater access to light, air, and privacy from the other functions.
 Following that example, the program of this house is divided into owners’ bedroom and office, eat-in kitchen and family room, formal living and dining, and guest rooms.
 The spaces are arranged around a courtyard to create visual and physical connections between them but those connections can be broken by large sliding doors.
 Each structure has an independent mechanical system allowing it to be shut down when unoccupied.
 This allows the livability of the house to expand and contract whether the couple is alone, hosting dinner guests, or has a full house of overnight guests.

 As with connected farms, a limited palette of materials and details unifies the various spaces and responds to the local climate.
 The cedar shingles common to local buildings are scaled up to the size of boards to cover the roof and sidewalls.
 Cedar screens provide privacy and filter light.
-A limestone plinth filled with sand elevates the house above the floodplain while also creating drywells to accept storm water runoff.
+A marble plinth filled with sand elevates the house above the floodplain while also creating drywells to accept storm water runoff.
 Oak floors and millwork throughout unify the spaces.